-This manicure also stands up to most household chores like washing the dishes without gloves (not recommended for the healthiest skin).
-It's a very durable finish that rarely chips or peels.
-However, some chemicals can cause damage, so you do still want to be careful and wear gloves when cleaning and doing other harsh tasks.
+We can attest, the finish is very durable and rarely chips or peels.
+This manicure does stand up to most household chores like washing dishes.
+However, some chemicals can cause damage, so you should still be careful and wear gloves when cleaning and doing other harsh tasks.

 The Removal Process